Below are some of the most common questions on tax obligations in relation to recruiting foreign employees.

 If a non-tax resident employee becomes a tax resident later on, an individual born after 1 January, 1983 has to join the Estonian pension system and start contributing to the mandatory funded pension system.
 They may choose which suitable Second Pillar pension fund they would like to join.
 As an employer, you are still obliged to withhold obligatory funded pension payment at the rate of 2% from the employee`s gross salary to which the state adds 4%.

 Take note #3: in case the person leaves Estonia and becomes a non-resident tax payer, the mandatory funded pension payments will be stopped.
 However, there is no possibility to withdraw the money upon leaving.
-According to the Estonian Funded Pension Act, a unit-holder of the pension fund shall be entitled to mandatory funded pension payment when the person has reached the pensionable age which is currently 63 years, but will react to 65 years of age by 2026.
+According to the Estonian Funded Pensions Act, a unit-holder of the pension fund shall be entitled to mandatory funded pension payment when the person has reached the pensionable age which is currently 63 years, but will react to 65 years of age by 2026.

 Filing a personal income tax return in Estonia